Making of A Clockwork Orange

 Death Threats to Stanley Kubrick

 Kubrick received several death threats after the release of A Clockwork Orange.
 The film was pulled out of the British cinemas after these threats but screenings went on in Ireland.
 Kubrick himself requested the film be banned in England.
-He never wanted to put anyone’s life at risk and felt the the film was inspiring violence.
+He never wanted to put anyone’s life at risk and felt the film was inspiring violence.

 Kubrick was accused of instigating violence.
-Newspapers reported that series of violent attacks had broken out in London inspired by the gang in the movie.
+Newspapers reported that a series of violent attacks had broken out in London inspired by the gang in the movie.

 Casting Malcolm McDowell as Alex

-Before the start of the project, the role of Alex was going to be offered to the Mick Jagger, but Kubrick had other things in mind.
+Before the start of the project, the role of Alex was going to be offered to Mick Jagger, but Kubrick had other things in mind.

 Singing in the Rain

-The inclusion of song “Singing in the Rain” was not originally the part of the film.
+The inclusion of the song “Singing in the Rain” was not originally the part of the film.
 While on set Kubrick stared at the walls for three days.
 On the third day, he asked McDowell if he could dance.